alexhkurz/introduction-to-coalgebraic-logic/contents/Coalgebraic-BiSimilarity.md

 ## Other Base Categories

-One could continue here now with looking at other base categories such as metric spaces, topological spaces, nominal sets, various categories of algebras, ...
+One could continue here with looking at other base categories such as metric spaces, topological spaces, nominal sets, various categories of algebras, ...

-I don't do this (for now) because the literature is already big and growing and the new interesting phenomena that arise are particular to the base category one chooses.
+I don't do this (for now) because the literature is big and growing and the new interesting phenomena that arise are particular to the base category one chooses.

 ## References